stephenranaud/stephenranaud/README.md

 ![Développeur Web et mobile](https://github.com/stephenranaud/stephenranaud/blob/main/banner-github.png?raw=true)

-## Développeur Web et mobile 👨🏽‍💻
+## Web and Mobile Developer 👨🏽‍💻

 Developer, designer, I do mainly web development, however I also have skills in mobile development with the Google Flutter framework, I like to learn new things, I like to solve problems.
 However I'm rather perfectionist that's my default because ``Done is better than perfect``, so I'm continuously learning, always trying to get out of my comfort zone and take challenges.

-Skills: PHP / JS / TypeScript / Dart / Angular / React / Integration
+ PHP / JS / TypeScript / Dart / Flutter / Angular / React / Integration

 - 🔭 I’m currently working on this page.